sigmanotation/mtg_pynance/docs/user_guide/collection_analysis.md

 ## Example
 ### Calculating your collection's gain/loss

 For this example, we use a Jupyter notebook and the Plotly library.
 To install Jupyter, see [here](https://jupyter.org/).
 For Plotly, check [this](https://plotly.com/python/) out.
+Note that you will also have to install

 mtg_pynance comes with the built-in analysis function `#!python collection_stats` to compute your collection's total value and gain/loss as a function of time.
 Make a Jupyter file and paste each block of the below code into its own cell in the file.